Simple groups and complements of smooth surfaces in simply connected $4$-manifolds: The non-primitive case

 \section{The non-primitive case}

-The proof of the main theorem produces surface complements $W = X- \Sigma$ with with $H_1(W) = 0$.
-In this case, Poincar\'e duality implies that the homology class of $\Sigma$ must be primitive.
-For non-primitive classes we can use an explicit construction, not requiring any of our group-theoretic arguments, to get surface complements with non-abelian fundamental groups.

-Suppose that the homology class $[\Sigma] \in H_2(X;\Z)$ is $d A$ where $A$ is a primitive class in $H_2(X;\Z)$.
-Then $n = \Sigma \cdot \Sigma = d^2 A\cdot A$, and the complement of $\Sigma$ has first homology $\Z_d$ (In particular, $n$ is not square-free, and hence not part of Kronheimer's original question.)
-Recall Zeeman's $d$-twist spinning construction~\cite{zeeman:twist}, which from a knot $K$ in $S^3$ produces a fibred knot $\tau_d(K)$ in $S^4$.
+The arguments and examples in the preceding sections produce surface complements $W = X- \Sigma$ with $H_1(W) = 0$ but for which $\pi_1(W)$ is non-trivial, answering the question of Kronheimer.
+For non-primitive classes (to which his question does not apply) the corresponding statement would be that there are surface complements for which the fundamental group of the complement is not the cyclic group $\Z/d$, where $d$ is the multiplicity (defined in Remark~\ref{orient}) of the homology class $[\Sigma] \in H_2(X)$.
+In this short section we show that this holds by presenting examples of surfaces whose complements have non-abelian fundamental groups.
+The construction is explicit and does not require any of our group-theoretic arguments. \begin{prop} For any non-zero integers $m$ and $d$, there is a simply connected $4$-manifold containing a smoothly embedded surface of multiplicity $d$ and self-intersection $d^2m$ whose complement has non-abelian fundamental group. \end{prop} \begin{proof} Recall Zeeman's $d$-twist spinning construction~\cite{zeeman:twist}, which from a knot $K$ in $S^3$ produces a fibred knot $\tau_d(K)$ in $S^4$.
 The fibre is $\Sigma_d(K)$, the $d$-fold branched cyclic cover of $S^3$ branched along $K$, minus a ball, and the monodromy is a generator of the covering transformations.

-Write $n = d^2m$, and assume without loss of generality (as in Remark~\ref{multiple}) that $m > 0$.
-It is easy to find a surface $\Sigma_0$ embedded in a simply connected manifold $X$ with simply connected complement, with $\Sigma_0 \cdot \Sigma_0 = m$.
-For instance, one could take an algebraic curve in $\cptwo$ of sufficiently high degree, and then blow up enough points to lower the self-intersection to $m$.
-Let $X$ be the resulting blowup of $\cptwo$.
-Then $d$ times the homology class of $\Sigma_0$ is represented by a smoothly embedded surface $\Sigma_1 \subset X$ with $\pi_1(X - \Sigma_1) \cong \Z_d$.
+Write $n = d^2m$, and assume without loss of generality (as in Remark~\ref{orient}) that $m > 0$.
+The first step is to find a surface $\Sigma_0$ embedded in a simply connected manifold $X$ with simply connected complement, with $\Sigma_0 \cdot \Sigma_0 = m$.
+For instance, one could take an algebraic curve in $\cptwo$ of sufficiently high degree so that its self-intersection is greater than $m$, and then blow up enough points to lower the self-intersection to $m$.
+Let $X$ be the resulting blow-up of $\cptwo$.
+Note that that the blown-up curve now meets a $2$-sphere (any of the exceptional curves in the blow-up) in a single point and hence has simply connected complement.
+Then $d$ times the homology class of $\Sigma_0$ is represented by a smoothly embedded surface $\Sigma_1 \subset X$ with $\pi_1(X - \Sigma_1) \cong \Z/d$.